 How to Properly Sort Your Waste

-With the new Zero Waste Stations, you will be able to separate your waste in any of the three bins: Compost for all organic waste, Mixed Recycling for recyclables, or Landfill│Trash for items that cannot be recycled or composted.
+With the new Zero Waste Stations, you will be able to separate your waste in any of the two bins: Mixed Recycling for recyclables, or Landfill│Trash for items that cannot be recycled.
 Each bin is labeled and includes helpful signage with photos and a list of acceptable items to make sorting as easy as 1-2-3.

 Still not sure where your trash goes?
 Check out this quick sorting guide to get started:

 What is Waste Not?

 Waste Not is CSULB’s new waste reduction and diversion program designed to help the university achieve its goal of becoming a zero waste campus (90% diversion rate) by 2030.
-Founded on the principle of “waste not, want not,” the program will promote policies and programs that reduce wasteful practices on campus while simulatanously diverting more material from landfill by introducing newcomposting and mixed recycling streams into our current waste management system.
+Founded on the principle of “waste not, want not,” the program will promote policies and programs that reduce wasteful practices on campus while simulatanously diverting more material from landfill by introducing a mixed recycling stream into our current waste management system.

 What is zero waste?